xamcost/xamcost.github.io/src/blog/ferris_sweep.md

 - **Layout & Number of Keys**:
   - Prefer a familiar layout?
 Keyboards like the **ZSA Voyager**, **Lily58** or **Sofle** offer split designs with standard key counts.
   - Want radical minimalism?
-My 34 key Ferris Sweep forced me to adopt optimized layers, but the tradeoff was portability and a steeper learning curve.
+My 34 key Ferris Sweep forced me to think thorougly about my key mappings, and to embrace layers.
+It was a steeper learning curve, though it felt rewarding.
 - **Curved or Flat?**
   - Keyboards like the **Glove80** or **Kinesis Advantage360** curve keys to further reduce finger motion.
-While tempting, their bulk clashed with my need for portability—though I’d love to try one someday for home use.
+While tempting, their bulk clashed with my need for portability, though I’d love to try one someday for home use.
 - **Tenting (Adjustable Inclination)**:
   - Some keyboards like the **Moonlander** include built-in tenting.
 For DIY builds, if you have access to a 3D printer, you can find tenting accessories to print.
-I tried [this one] for the Ferris Sweep, but didn't stick to it (yet).
+I tried [this one] for the Ferris Sweep, but didn't stick to it (yet?).

 ### 2. Budget: DIY vs. Pre-Built

 - **DIY keyboards** are often far cheaper.
 My Ferris Sweep cost under **$100**, while pre-built ergonomic splits can exceed **$300**.
-- Some shops (e.g., **Boardsource**, **SplitKB**) sell pre-soldered DIY kits at a slight premium, saving time without breaking the bank.
+- Some shops (e.g., **Mechboard**, **SplitKB**) sell pre-soldered DIY kits at a slight premium, saving time without breaking the bank.
 - If budget isn’t a constraint, the **ZSA Voyager** or **Kinesis Advantage360** are solid options.

 ### 3. Switch Type: Feel and Flexibility